Saving money on your food bill

 For the amount we spend a 30% savings amounts to $1950.00.
 If you are spending twice the amount we are that 30% savings can amount to a budget savings of almost $4000.00 a year.
 That is a nice chunk of change for that big screen TV, or to pay down your debt, or whatever other means you want to use it for.

-Before we get into some details I want to add that a key element to managing and reducing any aspect of your budget is having the right attitude.
+Before I get into some details I want to add that a key element to managing and reducing any aspect of your budget is having the right attitude.
 Also, you need to have some discipline and be able to stick to your guns.
-But, set goals that are attainable.
+Set goals that are attainable.

 - Buy the store brand.